lukehanabi/audio-to-doc/README.md

 If you encounter any issues or have questions:

 1. Check the troubleshooting section above
-2. Ensure all dependencies are properly installed
-3. Verify your audio file format and quality
+2. Monitor the `/api/status` endpoint for service health
-4. Check the service logs for detailed error messages
+3. Check the service logs for detailed error messages
+4. Ensure your audio file meets the requirements

 ---

 **Happy transcribing! 🎤➡️📝**

+*Built with ❤️ using Flask, Vosk, and Docker*